enjoy-digital/litex_m2sdr/README.md

 > [!WARNING]
 >
 > **LiteX-M2SDR** is still in the lab, engineering new features. 🧪 Expect things to change or break, but feel free to contribute!
-Hardware will be available on the webshop soon.

 [> Intro
 --------